 MBOP has been established as an isolated basic science mechanistic sub-study to investigate the mechanism of effect of carvedilol in preventing decompensation in patients with cirrhosis.
-The underlying mechanism of the benefit of beta-blockade will be characterised by measuring bacterial DNA, markers of gut permeability, phenotyping the subsequent immune response and gut microbiome in a subset of 600 patients enrolled onto BOPPP.
-Selected BOPPP sites with -80oC freezer facilities will be offered the opportunity to participate in MBOP, please email the BOPPP Trial management team to confirm site eligibility for the sub-study at kchtr.boppptrial@nhs.net.
+The underlying mechanism of the benefit of beta-blockade will be characterised by measuring bacterial DNA, markers of gut permeability, phenotyping the subsequent immune response and gut microbiome in a subset of 150-200 patients enrolled onto BOPPP.
+Selected BOPPP sites will be offered the opportunity to participate in MBOP, please email the BOPPP Trial management team to confirm site eligibility for the sub-study at kch-tr.boppptrial@nhs.net.
 As MBOP is a sub-study, this study is neither funded nor regulated by the NIHR.